-This unit runs on 49 MHZ (which means that it is analog).
+This is my first choice merely because it is by far the safest.
+Not only is it analog but since it has such a low frequency at 49 MHz, it is much safer.
+49 MHz is a lower frequency than FM Radio!
 It has a range of about 600 feet.
 It has 2 channels to minimize interference.
 It comes with the normal convertible belt clip / carry loop so that you can carry the receiver around with you.
 And it has an audio jack for listening with earphones.

 The reviews on this baby monitor were a mixed bag.
 Some said it worked wonderful and they could hear everything great.
 Other complained of static and said it was very annoying to use.
 I do know that with analog baby monitors sometimes other electronics in the home can interfere with its sound quality.
 This one seems to be no exception.
 I have heard good things about the safety 1st company, but this is a fairly inexpensive unit.

-If this functions well for you and serves its purpose properly, since this runs on such a low analog radio frequency this would be much much safer for your baby than a digital monitor and the RF radiation they put out.
+If this functions well for you and serves its purpose properly, since this runs on such a low analog radio frequency this would be a totally safe monitor.
+Like I mentioned before the frequency is lower than an FM Radio.

 I really like the fact that not only does it have batteries that it can run on, but that they are rechargeable.
 And you can plug them in as well.
 That’s cool.
 The unit is “water resistant”, but don’t go dunking them in the kids bathwater.
 That will ruin them for sure.